Making a Medieval Book

 Teacher feedback has indicated that students are drawn into a more intimate relationship with books if they have the chance to participate in making them by hand.
 Through visual, auditory, and tactile contact with real historic books, students will begin to notice and understand how the book—a medium many know less well than, for example, the computer—is organized to provide many kinds of useful information and deserves careful examination.
 According to classroom teachers, students' new knowledge about the process of book production may well stimulate a new appreciation for books themselves and for reading.

-The program was initiated by CMS Director Susan Noakes in 2005-06 in partnership with Twin Cities schools and organizations.
-CMS doctoral candidate Elizabeth Bowser, a certified and experienced middle school teacher, helped develop lesson plans.
+The program was initiated by Center Director Susan Noakes in 2005-06 in partnership with Twin Cities schools and organizations.
+Medieval Studies doctoral candidate Elizabeth Bowser, a certified and experienced middle school teacher, helped develop lesson plans.
 In the fall of 2021 in response to the Pandemic, we are developing curricula that can be deployed virtually.
 More info soon to come!